-Here are nine best practices for small business when it comes to tax preparation and small business accounting, and working with an accountant or financial advisor.
+Here are nine best practices for small business when it comes to tax preparation and small business accounting, and working with an accountant or financial professional.

 1. Hire the right accountant